AICP Candidate Pilot Program

 Requirements for Step Two depend on whether the AICP Candidate Pilot Program participant was a student or a graduate at the time he or she enrolled in the program.

-Program participants who enrolled as students must update their enrollment by submitting updated education verification documents upon graduation.
-It could take APA up to six weeks to examine documents and update enrollment and participants should refer to the specific deadlines shown below.
+Program participants must graduate to register for the exam.
+It could take APA up to six weeks to examine graduation verification documents.
+Participants should refer to the specific deadlines shown below.

 Registering for the exam:

 - Register for the exam by paying a $100 exam fee in December–March (for the May exam) or in June–September (for the November exam);

 - Schedule an exam date with Prometric up to two days before the exam administration window opens.